Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

-intertwining the automorphisms pullback by geometric Frobenius and pullback by multiplication by $q$. \end{thm}
+intertwining the pullback by geometric Frobenius and pushforward by multiplication by $q$ automorphisms. \end{thm}

-\begin{remark} It is natural to expect a graded or mixed version of Theorem~\ref{roma thm} also holds, identifying $\Hcat := \Coh(\cZ/\GG)$ with the mixed version of the affine Hecke category (as studied in~\cite{BY}).
+\begin{remark} In view of Theorem \ref{roma thm}, we define the \emph{affine Hecke category} to be $\Hcat := \Coh(\cZ/G)$.
+It is natural to expect a mixed version, identifying the \emph{mixed affine Hecke category} $\Hcat^\mix := \Coh(\cZ/\GG)$ with the mixed Iwahori-equivariant sheaves on the affine flag variety (as studied in~\cite{BY}).
 Indeed such a version is needed to directly imply the Kazhdan-Lusztig Theorem~\ref{KL theorem} by passing to Grothendieck groups, rather than its specialization at $q=1$. \end{remark}

-Theorem~\ref{roma thm} establishes the ``princpial block'' part of the local geometric Langlands correspondence.
+Theorem~\ref{roma thm} establishes the ``principal block'' part of the local geometric Langlands correspondence.
 Namely, it implies a spectral description of module categories for the affine Hecke category (the geometric counterpart of unramified principal series representations) as suitable sheaves of categories on stacks of Langlands parameters.

 We apply Theorem~\ref{roma thm} in Section~\ref{iwahori} to construct a semiorthogonal decomposition of the affine Hecke category.
-This allows us to calculate its Hochschild and cyclic homology and to establish the comparison with algebraic K-theory.
+This allows us to calculate its Hochschild homology and to establish the comparison with algebraic K-theory.

-\subsubsection{Trace Decategorifications.}
+\subsubsection{Trace Decategorifications}

 To prove Theorem~\ref{second main thm intro} we use the relation between the ``horizontal" and ``vertical" trace decategorifications of a monoidal category, and the calculation of the subtler horizontal trace of the affine Hecke category in~\cite{BNP}.